 - Breakage and flyaways — damaged hair snaps easily, causing shorter hairs that escape when your hair is tied up (these are known as flyaways)

-- Unable to retain hair colour — cuticle damage can make hair strands more porous, which makes it difficult to retain colour if you dye your hair
+- Unable to retain hair colour — cuticle damage can make hair strands more porous, which makes it difficult to retain colour if you dye your hair.
+Learn more about hair dye and hair loss.

 If you’re still not sure if heat is the culprit, take stock of how you look after your hair.
 If you wash, blowdry, and heat-style your hair every day, you’re probably subjecting it to far too much heat on a regular basis.
 Also remember that higher temperatures cause more damage, so consider dialling down the temperature on your hair straighteners or curling tongs.